Peace Studies Minor

 Coordinator: Laura Rediehs, Associate Professor, Philosophy

-Peace Studies is an interdisciplinary field of studies whose purpose is to investigate a variety of concepts of peace and to explore the potential for nonviolent methods of building social, political and economic justice.
+Peace studies is an interdisciplinary field whose purpose is to investigate a variety of concepts of peace and to explore the potential for nonviolent methods of building social, political and economic justice.

 The purpose of the peace studies minor is to study the basic concepts and methods of analysis that shape the field of peace studies.
 Researchers from a variety of disciplines, including, for example, philosophy, religious studies, political science and social theory, have developed theories of nonviolent transformation; activists have tested these theories in practice.
 Students who choose this minor study these theories and methods and also examine some of the deep and rich and sometimes forgotten history of nonviolent social change, which provides material for further analysis.
 Students engage in critical reflection, comparing the efficacy of violence and nonviolence in addressing conflicts at all levels, from the interpersonal level to the level of international disputes.

 Students must complete the cross-listed courses after taking 100 and before taking 400 or 410.
 In rare cases, and with the approval of the program coordinator, a student may take one cross-listed course concurrently with 100 if the student is already clear that he or she intends to minor in peace studies and consults with the program coordinator and instructor of 100 early in the semester.
+It is strongly advised that students who want to minor in Peace Studies should declare their minor in their sophomore or junior years to allow for comprehensive planning of the minor and the senior capstone experience.
 Also in rare cases, and with the approval of the program coordinator, a student may take his or her cross-listed courses concurrently with 400 or 410.
 In general, however, students take the three cross-listed courses between the introductory course and the capstone course.

 No more than one of these cross-listed courses should be a course that counts for the student’s major(s) (or other minor, if relevant).
 Students who intend to minor in peace studies should meet with the program coordinator to plan a set of cross-listed courses that complements their interests in a meaningful way.
 Some students may focus on a particular peace studies angle: international issues with a focus on a particular conflict, for example.
 Others may wish for a more broad-based background, choosing an array of courses that helps them gain a wider and interdisciplinary perspective on peace issues.